 LASS PROCEDURES FOR SABBATICAL SUBMISSION AND REVIEW

 This document aims to provide guidelines for the submission and assessment of faculty sabbatical proposals.
-All aspects of these guidelines are consistent with Purdue University guidelines, but offer more specific guidance for faculty in the School of Liberal Arts and Social Sciences (LASS).
+All aspects of these guidelines are consistent with Purdue University guidelines, but offer more specific guidance for faculty in the College of Liberal Arts and Social Sciences (LASS).

 In accordance with Purdue University guidelines, all faculty who have completed six years of full-time tenured/tenure-track employment may apply for a sabbatical.
 A minimum of another six years must be completed before another application for sabbatical leave may be submitted.

 Sabbaticals are granted for the purpose of allowing faculty to pursue scholarship in a focused and intensive manner.
-It is understood that the types of scholarship which may be pursed vary widely, especially in a school as diverse as LASS, and include discovery, integration, application, creative endeavor, and teaching and learning.
+It is understood that the types of scholarship which may be pursed vary widely, especially in a college as diverse as LASS, and include discovery, integration, application, creative endeavor, and teaching and learning.

 IV.
 Proposal Guideline